10 Wednesdays, 7:10 – 8:40 p.m. 14

 -Naming months and seasons

-Aspects of grammat covered in the course:
+Aspects of grammar covered in the course:

 -Present tense verb conjugation singular and plural